FahimFBA/assist-me/README.md

 npm install
 ```

 3. Create a Firebase Project and add your own environment variables in `.env` file.
+Follow the variables in `.env.sample` file.
 4. Run the app

 ```bash